Medically reviewed by Jill Johnson, FNP

 Premenstrual dysphoric disorder is a common problem that can have a serious impact on your health, well-being and quality of life.
 The good news is that it can usually be treated with simple lifestyle changes, psychotherapy and, if necessary, medication.

-If you’re concerned that you might have PMDD, you can connect with a mental health provider from your home with our online psychiatry service.
+If you’re concerned that you might have PMDD, you can connect with a mental health provider from your home who will help you get anxiety treatment online if they determine that's the right path for you.
 If appropriate, you may receive prescription medication to treat your symptoms and make dealing with PMDD easier.

 You can also learn more about dealing with stress, anxiety and the emotional aspects of PMDD using our free online mental health resources.